Financial Wellness

 Stay up to date

-As an employer, you are probably aware that employees are experiencing higher and higher levels of stress.
-Unfortunately, this is affecting employees’ ability to be present and productive in the workplace.
+As an employer, you are probably aware that people are experiencing higher and higher levels of financial stress.
+Unfortunately, money worries affect how present and productive employees are in the workplace and their job performance.

 And what is one of the main causes of stress?
 Money woes.

-Therefore, implementing an employee financial wellness program is a great place for employers to start helping their team members.
+Implementing an employee financial well-being program is a great place for employers to start helping their team members.

-Financial planning starts with the basics: Reducing debt, protecting ourselves and our loved ones, setting dollars aside to weather a financial emergency, and saving towards life goals.
+Financial well-being starts with the basics of financial planning: Reducing debt, protecting ourselves and our loved ones, setting dollars aside to weather a financial emergency, and saving towards life goals.

-When it comes to investing, many people are confused by all the terminology involved.
+Many people are confused by all the terminology involved in investing.
 But more importantly, many feel ashamed that they are still struggling with the basics.
-A recent survey by the Canadian insurer, Manulife, found that for many, emotional barriers are blocking their path to financial literacy.
+An interesting survey by the Canadian insurer Manulife found that emotional barriers are blocking many people's path to financial literacy.

 Employee Assistance Programs